 Rhythm and repetition can be seen in the squares of the room—the ceiling beams, the tables, the windows, and the chairs.
 A neutral color scheme is applied throughout, consisting of black, browns and beige.

 The glass-blown ornaments hung from the ceiling are definitely the focal point of this office.
 They contrast the masculinity of the space, adding a tinge of femininity to it.

 The proportion of the large furniture pieces outweigh the grandness of the space, creating a harmonious design overall.

 The square space in this living room provides a blank canvas for the décor.
 Its squareness makes it easy to play with the placement of furniture pieces, and the narrowness of the space allows for extra decoration.

-The space between furniture pieces are wide, adding to the light feel of the space.
+The space between furniture pieces is wide, adding to the light feel of the space.

-The lamps are placed in the corners of the room, lighting up every nook at night, while the wide windows let in generous natural light during day, making the space feel light and bright, while saturating the bright colors that make this living room so playful—aqua, fuchsia and yellow.
+The lamps are placed in the corners of the room, lighting up every nook at night, while the wide windows let in generous natural light during the day, making the space feel light and bright while saturating the bright colors that make this living room so playful—aqua, fuchsia and yellow.

 The shades of brown in this space add warmth to the room, along with the beige area rug and golden accents.
 The greenery adds a tinge of refreshment and rejuvenation, on a white background that lets the light bounce throughout the room.

 There’s a play of different lines in this space—vertical, horizontal and diagonal, with the diagonal lines dominant, creating a sense of movement and playfulness.
 They give a sense of busyness to the space, too.